open-austin/ballotapi/README.md

 While this project is released into the public domain, it does depend on other open source projects.
-All dependencies are not included in the project licencse and are released under their respective open source licenses.
+All dependencies are not included in the project licencse are released under their respective open source licenses.

 * Bootstrap - [MIT](https://github.com/twbs/bootstrap#copyright-and-license)
 * Bootstrap.native - [MIT](https://github.com/thednp/bootstrap.native#license)